Eugène Pittard: Teaching career

-The Anthropologist
+Anthropology

 Pittard's fascination with anthropology began during a stay in Paris.
 It was followed by a doctoral thesis on anthropology in 1898.
 Although Pittard was a popular teacher and charismatic personality in the lecture rooms, he is most remembered as a scientist.
 The crux of his thesis involved an extensive study of the skulls recovered from the ossuaries in Valais.
 But he was also deeply interested in the ancient people of the Balkans.
 This particular interest of led to his fascination with the Gypsies.
 His work and findings in these areas of study, and their subsequent publication, catapulted him to the higher echelons of the anthropological sphere.
 A seminal anthropologist, his biggest contribution to anthropology is regarded as the perspective he expounded of studying humans in their entirety, as more than biological creatures.

 Pittard was also of the opinion that the descriptive methods in vogue during his times were ineffective in the study of humans.
 He also stated that the anthropometric approach and that of race as fundamental basis of research were useless in studying and describing human beings.
 He published his research findings in a book in 1924, entitled Races and History.

 Nearly two decades before the Second World War began and the Nazi propaganda for the need to preserve a pure breed of people, Pittard had declared that there wasn't a pure breed of people in Europe.
 This was a claim at that time, since Pittard was speculating, albeit based on his vast experience of studying people.
 But when genetics developed significantly in the 1960s, it came to be known that Pittard had been right.

 Recognition and awards

-Pittard's ground-breaking works were duly recognized.
-He received many awards during his lifetime.
-At any time, he was an honorary member of or corresponding to a multitude of scientific societies in Paris, Stockholm, Rome, Berlin and London.
-Another remarkable aspect of Pittard was his distaste for decorations and awards.
-He is said to have kept his awards in a bottom drawer, among other articles like an old grocery horn.
-His youth and early days as a researcher were spent in penury, always lacking funds to pursue his scholarly interests.
-It was perhaps this that produced in him a distrust of the significance of awards in a scholar's life.
+Pittard was an honorary member of, or corresponding to, scientific societies in Paris, Stockholm, Rome, Berlin, and London.
+He had a distaste for decorations and awards: he is reported to have kept his awards in a bottom drawer amid miscellaneous items.